Home > DTI Ratio Explained

 Ask about debts with fewer than 10 payments remaining

-Some lenders exclude installment debts with fewer than 10 payments remaining from DTI calculations.
+Fannie Mae Selling Guide B3-6-05 allows lenders to exclude installment debts with fewer than 10 payments remaining from DTI.
 If your car loan has 8 payments left, ask if it can be excluded.

 4